Stephen Skinner (writer): Writing

 Periplus contracted him to write a coffee table book on feng shui, Feng Shui Style.
 He set up a feng shui consultancy for both immigrants and the local Chinese community in both Singapore and Malaysia.
 There he continued writing books on magic, and publishing the Source Works of Ceremonial Magic series.
 The first volume of this series was The Practical Angel Magic of Dr. John Dee's Enochian Tables, opening the doors on 17th century angel magic.
 This was followed by The Keys to the Gateway of Magic and then The Goetia of Dr Rudd, a 17th-century version of the four books of the Lemegeton otherwise known as the Lesser Key of Solomon.
 The next volume in the series was an edition of three manuscripts of one of the most famous grimoires, The Veritable Key of Solomon.

-He has written over 38 full length published books on magic and feng shui, with a further 11 edited and introduced, making a total of over 49 books mainly on magic and feng shui, but with a few others on alchemy, astrology and sacred geometry.
+He has written over 38 full length published books on magic and feng shui, with a further 11 edited and introduced, making a total of over 49 books mainly on magic and feng shui, but with a few others on alchemy, astrology, and sacred geometry.

 His publishers include Periplus, Routledge, Tuttle, Salamander, Llewellyn Worldwide, Sterling, Nicholas Hayes, Penguin, Ibis Press, Simon & Schuster, Inner Traditions, Golden Hoard, Haldane Mason, Parragon, Cico, Trafalgar, etc.

 His books have been translated into more than 20 languages and appear in many separate English editions in UK, US, Australia, Canada, South Africa, India and Singapore, making a total of over 90+ different editions.
-His books have had introductions written by such diverse people as Colin Wilson, and Jimmy Choo.
+His books have had introductions written by people such as Colin Wilson and Jimmy Choo.